friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\else_no_matching_statement.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: if True:
-       2:    pass
-    -->3:    else:
+       3:    else:
              ^^^^

     The `else` keyword does not begin a code block that matches